-- A mentorship with Australian musician Jack Carty, including two Skype workshops and a two-day songwriting intensive in July in each finalist’s hometown.
+- A mentorship with Australian musician Jack Carty, including two Skype workshops and a two-day songwriting intensive workshop in July in each finalist’s hometown.

-- At the end of each two-day workshop, a concert will be presented in the finalist’s home town to premiere the new material written by the young artist, alongside local school ensembles, plus Jack Carty will perform a set of his own fantastic songs.
+- At the end of each two-day workshop, a concert was presented in the finalist’s home town to premiere the new material written by the young artist, alongside local school ensembles, plus Jack Carty performing a set of his own fantastic songs.

-- To help the young songwriters continue to capture and share their music with the world, each finalist will also receive a RØDE NT-USB Microphone.
+- To help the young songwriters continue to capture and share their music with the world, each finalist also received a RØDE NT-USB Microphone.

-- A huge opportunity to perform with Jack Carty at QPAC in Brisbane will also be awarded to two of the finalists.
-Queensland Music Festival will pay flight and accommodation costs for each performer and a guardian to travel to and from Brisbane in July for the performance.
+- A huge opportunity to perform with Jack Carty at QPAC in Brisbane was also be awarded to two of the finalists.
+Queensland Music Festival covered the costs of flights and accommodation for each performer and a guardian to travel to and from Brisbane in July for the performance.

 ABOUT JACK CARTY